Updated: Jun 11

 They are granted her strength to smite those who would undo her blessed work.

-Root out the liars, the thieves, and the deceivers as the Saint in Calbria, the first stand alone expansion to Ivion, coming to Kickstarter Q2 2019!
+Root out the liars, the thieves, and the deceivers as the Saint in Ivion, the Herocrafting Card Game, coming to Kickstarter September 1st, 2020!